Football, or soccer for some, is the most bet on sport in the world.

 Football really is the beautiful game.
-The simplicity of it allows it to be played anywhere, simply mark out a set of goals with any objects and you have yourself a pitch - jumpers for goalposts!
-The low scoring nature of the sport means the underdog wins more often than in high scoring sport which is great from a viewing and betting perspective.
+The simplicity of it allows it to be played anywhere, simply mark out a set of goals with any objects and you have yourself a pitch – jumpers for goalposts and all that!

 Outright Result Betting

-An outright bet is simply a bet on a given result, West Ham to beat Stoke for example.
-These are the easiest types of bets to get good value on by comparing between bookmakers with major odds checking firms that should cover all outright betting.
+An outright bet is simply a bet on a given result; West Ham to beat Stoke for example.
+These are the easiest types of bets to get good value on by comparing bookmakers using major odds checking websites that should cover all outright betting.

-Bookies often offer headline grabbing outright bet offers to get you to bet with them – they are hoping you will go to place other bets at the same time on which they have better margins.
-If you are disciplined you can place excellent value outright bets.
+Bookies often offer headline grabbing outright bet offers to get you to bet with them – they are hoping you will go on to place other bets with them at the same time, on which they have better margins.
+If you are disciplined you can therefore place excellent value outright bets.

-Be careful with outright betting in cup competitions and in matches where the game can go beyond 90 minutes.
+Be careful with outright betting in cup competitions though, and in matches where the game can go beyond 90 minutes.
 When betting on the FA cup final for example you can bet both on the result in 90 minutes and on who will win the trophy.
-These are two different types of bets, if you bet on an outright win result in 90 minutes and the game finishes as a draw at this stage then you have lost your bet, even if your team go on to left the trophy after extra time.
+These are two different types of bets; if you bet on an outright win result in 90 minutes and the game finishes as a draw at this stage then you have lost your bet, even if your team go on to left the trophy after extra time.

-Predicating a series of outright results to all win together is an accumulator bet.
+Predicating a series of outright results to all win together is called an accumulator bet.
 This is one of the most common types of bets you can place on football and also the bet type most commonly associated with regular offers and promotions such as accumulator (Acca) insurance or % bonus enhancement.
 A full accumulator will require all of your predicted results to come in to get a return.
 The best accumulator to place is one that balances the best odds you can get on your selections against the best odds enhancement offers around.
 In general football accumulator betting is a good value bet as Bookies use these to attract customers and so operate lower margins, but then again their margin increases for every selection in the same way your payout does, so it depends how you look at it.

 It is very common to find fixed odds accumulators that offer better odds than the accumulator should do on odds alone.
 An example would be “Belgium, Germany and England all to win 5/1”.
 Be careful though not all fixed odds accumulators offer better odds than you could get if you just placed a normal accumulator.

 Full cover betting (Trixies, Yankee’s etc.) and full cover betting with singles (Lucky’s, patents, etc.) is common in football.
-These types of bets are rarely associated with specific offers, for placing full cover bets it is generally better to go with the bookie that offers the best odds.
+These types of bets are rarely associated with specific offers though – for placing full cover bets it is generally better to go with the bookie that offers the best odds.